aidenlangley/Tukui-Rainmeter-Icons/README.md

 9. File > Save for web and devices...

 10. Voila!

+	- I used metro for the majority of the icons, some of the custom ones I used images from the resources folder.

 Icon's for tukui rainmeter theme; a blend of MetroUI style and Token icons into a tukui themed icon package.
 Some I have had to create using other resources which are included in the resources folder.
 If you have requests don't hesitate to let me know.